Hello World Guide

 node cli.mjs --event ../examples/lifecycle-initializing-to-inactive.event.json

-As an example going from inactive to the foreground state would be
+An example of going from inactive to the foreground state would look something like this:

 node cli.mjs --event ../examples/../examples/lifecycle-inactive-to-foreground.event.json

-Use the Device module to get the device information your app is running on
+• Use the Device Module to get the device information from where your app is running

-To continue learning more about Firebolt®, check out our Getting Started with Firebolt® docs and guides.
+To continue learning more about Firebolt, check out Getting Started with Firebolt docs and guides.